Signature spell

 Shared Spell (+1)

-The spell can be cast at a willing creature within range and the spell’s range is ‘30 feet (sight)’.
+The spell can target a willing creature within range and the spell’s range is ‘30 feet (sight)’.

 Base spell requirement